JuliaLabs/Cassette.jl/docs/design.md

 - [jrevels/Cassette#7](https://github.com/jrevels/Cassette/issues/7): Generated `CodeInfo` inlining should occur in Base rather than in Cassette
 - [jrevels/Cassette#9](https://github.com/jrevels/Cassette/issues/9): Performance overhead of `getfield` type-domain projection

-# Cassette's Overdubbing Mechanism and Contextual Dispatch
+# The Overdubbing Mechanism and Contextual Dispatch

 As stated earlier, Cassette's overdubbing mechanism works by using a wrapper type whose call definition is a `@generated` function that injects context-specific code